saniaarif22/Cloud-Twitter/README.md

 - To run:

-npm install
+  - run npm install

-Put in Twitter API keys in stream.js node stream.js
+  - Put in Twitter API keys in stream.js

-Open a new terminal window:
+  - run node stream.js

-node server.js
+  - Open a new terminal window and run node server.js

-Open browser and go to localhost:5000
+  - Open browser and go to localhost:5000